tock/tock/doc/reference/trd-syscalls.md

 failure, the first `u32` is the passed callback pointer and the second `u32` is the passed application data pointer.
-For the first successful call to Subscribe for a given callback, the callback pointer and application data pointer returned MUST be the Null Callback (describe below).
+For the first successful call to Subscribe for a given callback, the callback pointer and application data pointer returned MUST be the Null Callback (described below).

 4.2.1 The Null Callback